Mary Harris Thompson

-Mary Harris Thompson, MD, (April 15, 1829 – May 21, 1895), was the founder, head physician and surgeon of the Chicago Hospital for Women and Children, renamed Mary Harris Thompson Hospital after her death in 1895.
-She was one of the first women to practice medicine in Chicago.
+Mary Harris Thompson, MD (April 15, 1829 – May 21, 1895), was the founder, head physician and surgeon of the Chicago Hospital for Women and Children, renamed Mary Harris Thompson Hospital after her death in 1895.
+She was one of the first women to practice medicine in Chicago where she contributed to the health of civil war veterans families.
+Over the course of her life she made numerous contributions to science and education that have made a lasting impact.

 Early life and education

-Thompson was born in Fort Ann, Washington County, New York, April 15, 1829.
+Thompson was born in Fort Ann, Washington County, New York, on April 15, 1829.
 She was the daughter of John Harris and Calista Corbin Thompson.
-She began her studies at a nearby school, then transferred to Fort Edward Institute, New York.
-She continued her studies at a Methodist school, Troy Conference Academy, located in West Poultney, Vermont, and in 1860 enrolled in classes at the New England Female Medical College in Boston.
+She began her studies at a nearby school, then transferred to Fort Edward Institute, New York which offered college preparatory classes among others.
+She continued her studies at a Methodist school, Troy Conference Academy, located in West Poultney, Vermont, and in 1860 enrolled in classes at the New England Female Medical College in Boston which stands ad the oldest medical institution exclusively dedicated to women's learning.
 During this time she spent one year in an internship at the New York Infirmary for Women and Children, which was founded by physicians Emily and Elizabeth Blackwell.
-She received her medical degree in 1863.
+Blackwell held the distinction of becoming the first women to enroll into medical school within the U.S and pathed the way for generations of women to some in medicine, including Thompson.
+She received her medical degree in 1863 from the first medical school for women.
 In 1890, the Chicago Medical College granted a degree ad eundem to Thompson.